Strivin0311/long-llms-learning/methodology/efficient_attn_sec/sparse_attn.md

 While some approaches have introduced heuristics for achieving locality and hierarchical structure within self-attention, another direction explores the sparsity patterns inherent in full attention matrices.

-These methods aim to introduce a sparse attention mask, denoted as $M_{\mathcal{S}}$ , where each row i assigns a sparse set of indices $\mathcal{S}_i \subseteq \{j|j < i\}$ that the i-th token attends to.
+These methods aim to introduce a sparse attention mask, denoted as $M_{\mathcal{S}}$ , where each row i assigns a sparse set of indices $\mathcal{S}_i \subseteq \lbrace j|j < i \rbrace$ that the i-th token attends to.
 These sparsity-based attention mechanisms offer both computational efficiency and the ability to capture global context information.
 The figure above provides a visualization of these sparse attention mechanisms.

 ### Table of Contents